danielhaim1/TitleCaser/README.md

 - The `options` parameter is an object that contains the settings for the conversion process.
 - The `style` parameter is a string that determines the specific title case style to be applied.
 Permissible values include: `'ap'`, `'apa'`, `'british'`, `'chicago'`, `'nyt'`, and `'wikipedia'`.
-- `articles` refers to the words that should be treated as articles in title case.
+- `articlesList` refers to the words that should be treated as articles in title case.
-- `shortConjunctions` pertains to the words that should be treated as short conjunctions in title case.
+- `shortConjunctionsList` pertains to the words that should be treated as short conjunctions in title case.
-- `shortPrepositions` relates to the words that should be treated as short prepositions in title case.
+- `shortPrepositionsList` relates to the words that should be treated as short prepositions in title case.
-- `neverCapitalized` contains the words that should never be capitalized in title case.
+- `neverCapitalizedList` contains the words that should never be capitalized in title case.
-- `replaceCasing` is a map of terms that will be replaced during the title case conversion process.
+- `wordReplacementsList` is a map of terms that will be replaced during the title case conversion process.

 ### API Examples: